 Wedded to War is a work of fiction, but the story is inspired by the true life of Civil War nurse Georgeanna Woolsey.
 Woolsey’s letters and journals, written over 150 years ago, offer a thorough look at what pioneering nurses endured.
 This is the first in the series Heroines Behind the Lines: Civil War, a collection of novels that highlights the crucial contributions made by women during times of war.

-My review: Charlotte wanted to help with nursing Union soldiers, against her mother’s wishes.
+My thoughts: Charlotte wanted to help with nursing Union soldiers, against her mother’s wishes.
 Her sister goes with her to be near her own soldier husband, as they follow after the battles and work to try to save terribly wounded men.
 In spite of her unorthodox choices–of nursing in abhorrent circumstances and befriending a woman with a questionable past–Charlotte wins the hearts of more than one suitor.
 The author provides a rich “History behind the Story” as well as a bibliography and biographical sketches of the characters in the novel.

 Widow of Gettysburg

-Author’s note: When a horrific battle rips through Gettysburg, the farm of Union widow Liberty Holloway is disfigured into a Confederate field hospital, bringing her face to face with unspeakable suffering–and a Rebel scout who awakens her long dormant heart.
+Book Description: When a horrific battle rips through Gettysburg, the farm of Union widow Liberty Holloway is disfigured into a Confederate field hospital, bringing her face to face with unspeakable suffering–and a Rebel scout who awakens her long dormant heart.

 While Liberty’s future crumbles as her home is destroyed, the past comes rushing back to Bella, a former slave and Liberty’s hired help, when she finds herself surrounded by Southern soldiers, one of whom knows the secret that would place Liberty in danger if revealed.